renanfernandes/my-stuff/SENTINEL.md

 Microsoft Sentinel provides a Pay-As-You-Go [Pricing](https://azure.microsoft.com/en-us/pricing/details/azure-sentinel/) currently at $2.46 per GB ingested, that should keep the costs minimal for my home use and give me a lot of flexibility to create rules, orchestration and automation.
 So, no brainer :)

-Ok, to put everything together, I created this draft to show what I will be deploying as my final solution:
+Ok!
+To put everything together, I created this draft to show what I will be deploying as my final solution:

 <img src="images/architecture.png" width="600">